 What is Intense Pulsed Light?

-IPL is a non-invasive, non-ablative treatment which delivers high-intensity light into the deeper layers of the skin to improve fine lines and wrinkles, vascular lesions, redness, broken capillaries, and sun spots.
+IPL is a non-ablative treatment which delivers high-intensity light into the deeper layers of the skin to improve fine lines and wrinkles, reduce vascular lesions, redness, broken capillaries, and sun spots.
 (Non-ablative means heat is generated below the skin without injuring the skin’s surface.)
 The wavelength and range of the light emitted during the treatment is adjusted to accommodate your specific skin needs and concerns.
 Also known as photorejuvenation or a photofacial, the IPL laser emits intense, visible pulses of light onto a targeted area without damaging the surrounding skin.
 When the light energy is absorbed by melanin (responsible for skin pigment) and hemoglobin (red blood cells in the blood vessels), these structures become damaged and are absorbed by the body or brought to the surface of the skin where they will slough off in a few days to a week.

 While some results will be visible after one session, a series of three to five treatments is typically recommended for optimal results.
-Due to its non-ablative nature, there is less downtime than other types of laser treatments and so can be repeated around once a month, or as advised by your expert practitioner.
+Due to its non-invasive nature, there is less downtime than other types of laser treatments and so can be repeated around once a month, or as advised by your practitioner.

 Which conditions can be treated?

 Photorejuvenation therapy can be used for a wide range of conditions, including (but not limited), to the following: